TopChiller can design and manufacture all types of chillers for you

 The chiller can also be divided into regular temperature chiller and low temperature/glycol/brine chiller based on the chiller temperature controlling range.

-Generally, the chiller consists of four main parts: compressor, evaporator, condenser, expansion valve, so as to achieve the refrigeration effect of the chiller.
+Generally, the chiller consists of four main parts: compressor, evaporator, condenser, expansion valve, to achieve the refrigeration effect of the chiller.

 The working principle of a chiller is like this: